AccelByte/accelbyte-unreal-sdk-plugin/README.md

 }
 ```

-Edit your `DefaultEngine.ini` file, make sure you add this configuration
+Edit your DefaultEngine.inifile, make sure you add this configuration

 ```ini
 [JusticeSDK]